NCU-CC/API-Documentation/README.md

 Documentation for National Central University API

 ## Authorization
 You must get the API token before making API calls.

-Go to [API management page], and login with NCU portal.
+1. Go to [API management page], and login with NCU portal to get the API token.
+2. Place API token in header key **Authorization** and value **"Bearer " + token**

 ## Root URL
 ```